 - Pat your chicken dry with a paper towel before beginning.
-Excess moisture on your chicken will prevent it from getting crispy in the oven.
+Excess moisture on the chicken will prevent it from getting crispy in the oven.

-- Trim off any excess fat around the edges - these bits will take longer to crisp up in the oven.
+- Trim off excess fat around the edges - these bits take longer to crisp up in the oven.

 - Prepare your baking sheet with an oven-safe cooling rack on top.
-Your chicken won't be sitting in excess grease as it bakes.
+This way your chicken won't be sitting in excess grease as it bakes.

 - Optionally, turn on the broiler for 1-2 minutes after your chicken has finished cooking.
-This will help crisp up that skin on the outside even more.
+This will help crisp up the skin even more.

 Preparing your baking sheet